akkaneror/CSE457-Spec/Modeler Spec.1.md

 ![AR Scene of your ArtifactSneakpeak
 ![enter image description here](https://github.com/akkaneror/CSE457-Spec/blob/master/image.png?raw=true)
 ### Instruction
-1. Export your artifact as a UnityPackage Prefab.
+1. Export your artifact as a UnityPac
 	a.
 Under Unity **Project** tab, create a new folder and name it "**Prefabs**."
 	b.
 In the Hierachy tab, first click on the root of your artifact, then drag it into the **Prefabs** folders.
 A confirm dialog will appear, select**Original Prefabs.** Name it anything you'd like.
 	c.
 Right-click on your newly-created **Prefabs**, select Export Pakage.
 Another window will appear.
 Deselect everything and only check the Prefab you want to export.
 Click on "Export.." and choose a destination.